-In this blog post, we aim to educate you on the differences between light tents, lightboxes, and softboxes for jewelry photography.
+In this blog post, we aim to educate you on the differences between light tents, light boxes, and softboxes for jewelry photography.
 Depending on your situation, you may lean towards using one or the other.
 Read below to find out which setup works for your jewelry photography!

 Jewelry photography, a niche category of product photography, requires very special lighting conditions to bring the piece of jewelry to life.
-Jewelry exhibit special properties including being incredibly tiny to shoot, often with reflective surfaces and facetted gemstones that interact differently under different lighting conditions.
+Jewelry pieces exhibit special properties including being incredibly tiny to shoot, often with reflective surfaces and facetted gemstones that interact differently under different lighting conditions.

 The lighting conditions required to bring a jewelry piece to life include a mixture of soft, diffused lights at color-corrected temperatures, reflectors, and backdrops.
-That’s when you’d use a light tent, a lightbox or softboxes for your jewelry photography.
+That’s when you’d use a light tent, a lightbox, or softboxes for your jewelry photography.
 Each setup brings various degrees of success and complexity.

 Light tents are usually made from white fabric and wire mesh with the sole purpose of distributing light evenly across your subject matter.
 In the case of jewelry photography, distributed, soft light works amazingly well against reflective surfaces.
-Light tents can be purchased relatively cheaply online and can be set up extremely easy – just pop it up.
+Light tents can be purchased relatively cheaply online and can be set up extremely easily – just pop it up.
 The difficult part is actually setting up your light sources.

 You should only use LEDs for jewelry photography.
 The issue with using another source of lighting such as fluorescent lighting is that the wavelengths of light produced are much wider and inconsistent and are based on the electrical current flowing through the tubes.
 The result is that you’ll have flickering which affects the quality of your jewelry images.
 On the other hand, LEDs are controlled to produce a narrower, specific wavelength of light to create consistent results.
 LEDs will cost more than fluorescent lights to purchase; however, you’ll have the added benefit of a longer lifespan of about 2-3x You can purchase LED bulbs for under $20 each.